Evander Holyfield vs. John Ruiz II

 Evander Holyfield vs. John Ruiz II, billed as The Last Word, was a professional boxing match contested on March 3, 2001 for the WBA heavyweight championship.

 Background

 After his controversial victory over Ruiz the previous August the WBA ordered new Heavyweight Champion Holyfield to make his first defence of his title a rematch against Ruiz.

+Holyfield, a 2 to 1 favourite, admitted his performance in the first fight wasn't good enough saying "I was kind of embarrassed by that performance.
+Watching it later, I said 'I'm better than this."'.